benallfree/pocketpages-site/pb_hooks/pages/(main)/docs/parameters.md

 ```

 This setup allows you to create dynamic and responsive pages that change based on the parameters provided in the URL.

-## Summary

-PocketPages supports powerful and flexible routing with both route parameters and query string parameters:

-1. **Route Parameters**: Defined using square brackets `[]` in directory and file names, allowing you to capture values from the URL path.
-2. **Query String Parameters**: Captured from the URL after a `?`, available in `params`, and override route parameters with the same name.
-3. **Access in EJS**: All parameters are available in the `params` object within your EJS templates, enabling dynamic content generation based on the URL.

-By combining route and query string parameters, you can create rich, dynamic pages that respond to the specific needs of your users, making your application more flexible and user-friendly.